csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 9. Client will see only their request and its status
 10. Admin can see all requests and all of their status’
 11. Admin can filter info as needed
+12. Admin can contact client directly through the app
+13. Client can contact admin directly through the app

 ### Main user stories (followed by acceptance criteria after each story):

-As a StopGap project manager, I want to easily see all the ramp information for each client in one place, so I can be better organized
-Be able to gather ramp request information from the database and display it on screen

-As a business owner, I want to be able to give my personal information to StopGap so we can proceed with the ramp transaction Allow them to access an in-app ramp request form which will outline what information they need to provide

-As a StopGap project manager, I want to automatically validate client personal information to ensure that it is usable Validate certain fields to ensure the entries are formatted correctly (ie. postal codes)

-As a StopGap product manager, I want to be able to capture measurements of the ramp so that I can better produce the ramp that the client is requesting
-Be able to store both the right and left side measurements of the required ramp for each request

-As a business owner, I want to be able to submit photos of my entranceway so that I can show the StopGap team what kind of ramp I need
-Able to upload photos to the app and store them alongside request information

-As a StopGap product manager, I want to be able to receive the photos sent by the client so that I can plan the ramp that they are requesting
-Able to view the photos associated with each request

-As a business owner, I want to easily sign the liability waiver so that I can continue with the ramp ordering process Allow the signing of the liability waiver PDF within the app

-As a business owner, I want to request a subsidy so that I can better afford a ramp Allow clients to request a subsidy as part of the request process, and store this information with their request

-As a StopGap product manager, I want to identify if the client is a school or someone else, so that I can prioritize their needs appropriately

-Allow clients to specify if they are a school, and store this information with their request

-As a StopGap employee I want to be able to log in to the app as a StopGap user so I can access the features only available to users like me

-Allow admins to create other admin accounts with usernames and passwords, and allow users to sign in with those credentials

-As a StopGap employee, I want to be able to add notes to client information so that I can better organize Be able to add custom fields to the data associated with each request

-As a StopGap employee, I want to be able to filter the information so that I can easily find groups of information that I need

-Be able to filter requests by various qualities (ie. build progress, delivered or not, is the ramp for a business or school, etc)

-As a StopGap employee, I want to create a dashboard that will show me the  total number of ramp requests, how many in next build, how many ramps scheduled for next paint day, total revenue for selected time period and delivered ramps, so that I can be up-to-date on business affairs.

-Be able to create a dashboard that displays all the aforementioned data

-As a StopGap client I want to be able to create and log in to an account so that I can use the StopGap services.

-Allow users to create and log in to client accounts with username and password, which will have separate permissions than admin accounts

-As a StopGap client I want to be able to see the progress of my ramp request, so that I can have an idea of how long until it is completed.
-Have the progress of the ramp request associated with this user’s account displayed to that account.

-Additional user stories:

-As a business owner, I want to be shown how to take ideal photos so that I can better communicate the specifications of the ramp I am requesting to the StopGap team
-Have a flow that walks the user through taking proper photos of their entranceway

-As a StopGap employee, I want to be able to easily search for specific information so that I can easily find what I need Have a search bar that can allow searching through the data

-As a StopGap employee, I want to be able to communicate with clients so that I can inform them about their order and better serve their needs
-Have an instant messaging system between client and admin accounts

-As a StopGap client I want to be able to communicate with the StopGap team so that I can tell them what I require from them.
-Have an instant messaging system between client and admin accounts
+1. Able to request a ramp

+Story: As a business owner, I want to be able to give my personal information to StopGap so we can proceed with the ramp transaction

+Acceptance criteria: Allow them to access an in-app ramp request form which will outline what information they need to provide

+2. Checkbox for subsidy

+Story: As a business owner, I want to request a subsidy so that I can better afford a ramp

+Acceptance criteria: Allow clients to request a subsidy as part of the request process, and store this information with their request

+3. Checkbox for teacher

+Story: As a StopGap product manager, I want to identify if the client is a school or someone else, so that I can prioritize their needs appropriately

+Acceptance criteria: Allow clients to specify if they are a school, and store this information with their request

+4. Detail how to take proper photos

+Story: As a StopGap product manager, I want to be able to capture measurements of the ramp so that I can better produce the ramp that the client is requesting

+Acceptance criteria: Be able to store both the right and left side measurements of the required ramp for each request

+Story: As a business owner, I want to be able to submit photos of my entranceway so that I can show the StopGap team what kind of ramp I need

+Acceptance criteria: Able to upload photos to the app and store them alongside request information

+Story: As a business owner, I want to be shown how to take ideal photos so that I can better communicate the specifications of the ramp I am requesting to the StopGap team

+Acceptance criteria: Have a flow that walks the user through taking proper photos of their entranceway

+5. Authentication

+Story: As a StopGap project manager, I want to automatically validate client personal information to ensure that it is usable

+Acceptance criteria: Validate certain fields to ensure the entries are formatted correctly (ie. postal codes)

+6. Client account

+Story: As a StopGap employee I want to be able to log in to the app as a StopGap user so I can access the features only available to users like me

+Acceptance criteria: Allow admins to create other admin accounts with usernames and passwords, and allow users to sign in with those credentials

+Story: As a business owner, I want to easily sign the liability waiver so that I can continue with the ramp ordering process

+Acceptance criteria: Allow the signing of the liability waiver PDF within the app

+7. Admin account

+Story: As a StopGap client I want to be able to create and log in to an account so that I can use the StopGap services.

+Acceptance criteria: Allow users to create and log in to client accounts with username and password, which will have separate permissions than admin accounts

+8. Organize and Display relevant information

+Story: As a StopGap employee, I want to be able to add notes to client information so that I can better organize

+Acceptance criteria: Be able to add custom fields to the data associated with each request

+Story: As a StopGap employee, I want to be able to tag ramp requests as being the next request to be built, or the next request to be painted, so I can better organize the fulfillment of the ramp requests.

+Acceptance criteria: Allow custom tagging of ramp requests, and filtering of those tags

+9. Client will see only their request and its status

+Story: As a StopGap client I want to be able to see the progress of my ramp request, so that I can have an idea of how long until it is completed.

+Acceptance criteria: Have the progress of the ramp request associated with this user’s account displayed to that account.

+10. Admin can see all requests and all of their status’

+Story: As a StopGap project manager, I want to easily see all the ramp information for each client in one place, so I can be better organized

+Acceptance criteria: Be able to gather ramp request information from the database and display it on screen

+Story: As a StopGap product manager, I want to be able to receive the photos sent by the client so that I can plan the ramp that they are requesting

+Acceptance criteria: Able to view the photos associated with each request

+Story: As a StopGap employee, I want to create a dashboard that will show me the  total number of ramp requests, how many in next build, how many ramps scheduled for next paint day, total revenue for selected time period and delivered ramps, so that I can be up-to-date on business affairs.

+Acceptance criteria: Be able to create a dashboard that displays all the aforementioned data

+11. Admin can filter info as needed

+Story: As a StopGap employee, I want to be able to filter the information so that I can easily find groups of information that I need

+Acceptance criteria: Be able to filter requests by various qualities (ie. build progress, delivered or not, is the ramp for a business or school, etc)

+Story: As a StopGap employee, I want to be able to easily search for specific information so that I can easily find what I need

+Acceptance criteria: Have a search bar that can allow searching through the data

+12. Admin can contact client directly through the app

+Story: As a StopGap employee, I want to be able to communicate with clients so that I can inform them about their order and better serve their needs

+Acceptance criteria: Have an instant messaging system between client and admin accounts

+13. Client can contact admin directly through the app

+Story: As a StopGap client I want to be able to communicate with the StopGap team so that I can tell them what I require from them.

+Acceptance criteria: Have an instant messaging system between client and admin accounts

+Additional Stories:

 As a StopGap employee, I want to be able to use Quickbooks while using the app to manage the payment status of the company invoices.
 Integrate with quickbooks to allow those features to be used on the app

-As a StopGap employee, I want to be able to tag ramp requests as being the next request to be built, or the next request to be painted, so I can better organize the fulfillment of the ramp requests.
-Allow custom tagging of ramp requests, and filtering of those tags

 ----